-We propose to synthesize the global power network by a hierarchical two-step procedure.
-We first synthesize a coarse level global power network such that there are two power nets along the two edges of every routing region.
-By synthesizing the coarse level global power network this way, we decouple the whole chip power network design problem into a series of independent fine level power network synthesis problems; and more importantly, we satisfy the pre-condition of Theorem 1, which is used in the cost function for our power integrity aware signal routing.
-We then synthesize the fine level power network and track assignment within each routing region simultaneously.
-As track assignment is performed within each routing region, and the number of power nets used is no more than what we have reserved, iteration is not required.
-The optimal fine level power network and track assignment solution in each routing region is decided by Theorem 1.
+The power network synthesis is a hierarchical two-step procedure.
+We first synthesize a global power network such that there are two power nets along the two edges of every routing region.
+By synthesizing the global power network this way, we decouple the whole chip power network design problem into a series of independent local power network synthesis problems; and more importantly, we satisfy the pre-condition of Theorem 1, which is used in the cost function for our power integrity aware signal routing.
+We then synthesize the local power network and track assignment within each routing region, and the number of power nets used is no more than what we have reserved, iteration is not required.
+The optimal local power network and track assignment solution in each routing region is decided by Theorem 1.
 The algorithmic implementation of this step is the same as the constructive proof procedures of Theorem 1.